heckert/boozie/README.md

 # boozie

-A dash app outlining the crucial role of metadata in training ML models.
+A streamlit app outlining the crucial role of metadata in training ML models.